AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 >
 >Copying and pasting tables in or from RTE component is browser-dependent.
 It is not supported out of the box for all browsers.
 You may get varied results depending on table structure and browser.
 For example, when you copy and paste a table in a RTE component in Mozilla Firefox in Classic UI and Touch UI, the layout of the table is not preserved.

 1. Within your component navigate to the node `<rtePlugins-node>/table`.
-Create the nodes if these do not exist.
+Create the nodes if the nodes do not exist.
 For more details, see [activate a plug-in](#activateplugin).
 1. Create the `features` property on the `table` node:

     * **Name** `features`